arahi7860/intro-to-python/readme.md

 ```

 F strings are also a brand new way of doing string interpolation in Python - you
-won't see them as often because they're in python 3.6 and newer, but they are
+won't see them as often because they're in Python 3.6 and newer, but they are
 super helpful.
 Check your version with `python3 --version` before trying this or
 it may not work!